josegit88/SCORPIO/README.md

 The interacting galaxies are one of the most interesting events in the area of extragalactic astronomy.
 The degree of interaction can sometimes be biased by projection effects.
 From the osbervation point of view, a visual image obtained from the photometry of these objects makes it possible to establish and quantify some features of this interaction, such as tidal tails and other deformations caused by gravitational force.

 ## Features
-The essential input parameters are AR, DEC, redshift (and other optional ones such as survey and filters) for each of the galaxies of interest.
+The essential input parameters are AR, DEC, redshift (and other optional data such as survey and filters) for each of the galaxies of interest.

 Based on these, the application has several functions that:
 - Check and download the .fits files in each survey and filter, using astroquery tools.